gertingold/tools4scicomp/_sources/git.rst.txt

     * hello
       master

-We already now how to commit a script to the new branch.
+We already know how to commit a script to the new branch.
 After doing so, the content of the main directory is::

    $ ls -a